American Discovery Trail American Discovery Trail American Discovery Trail

 Detailed Trail Description — Northern Route

-There are two segments totalling 228 miles, mostly trails and rural roads.
+There are three segments totaling 250 miles, mostly paved rail bank trails and rural roads:

 Parks